-- 24.1.1 The overall site design has been developed in accordance with recommendations adopted from the EIA Report and to reflect the requirements and specifications for transporting wind turbine components to the consented turbine locations. - 24.1.2 The extent of construction disturbance will be limited to around the perimeter of, and adjacent to, access track alignments, including associated earthworks, and shall be monitored by the ECoW and ACoW as required. - 24.1.3 Proposed access track alignments will be inspected by the Contractor, ECoW and ACoW prior to the onset of construction in that area.
-The regularity of inspections (hourly, daily, weekly, as appropriate) during the construction period shall be determined in advance for each particular stretch, based on anticipated ground conditions, known ecological or archaeological sensitive receptors, prevailing weather conditions, and anticipated rate of progress. - 24.1.4 In general, as part of the design mitigation wherever practicable all proposed site infrastructure has been sited at least 50m from any watercourse.
+- 24.1.1 The overall site design has been developed in accordance with recommendations adopted from the Environmental Statement(s) and to reflect the requirements and specifications for transporting wind turbine components to the consented turbine locations. - 24.1.2 The extent of construction disturbance will be limited to around the perimeter of, and adjacent to, access track alignments, including associated earthworks, and shall be monitored by the ECoW and ACoW as required. - 24.1.3 Proposed access track alignments will be inspected by the Contractor, ECoW and ACoW prior to the on-set of construction in that area.
+The regularity of inspections (hourly, daily, weekly, as appropriate) during the construction period shall be determined in advance for each particular stretch, based on anticipated ground conditions, known ecological or archaeological sensitive receptors, prevailing weather conditions, and anticipated rate of progress. - 24.1.4 In general, as part of the design mitigation wherever practicable all proposed site infrastructure has been sited at least 50m from any watercourse (with the exception of watercourse crossings).